microsoft/bedrock-cli/guides/manual-guide-to-rings.md

 A user is then expected to commit and push the `bedrock.yaml`, and the updated pipelines yaml files.

+The user can then create the `test-new-homepage` branch, and check it out:

+- `git checkout dev -b test-new-homepage`

 When a user commits to the `test-new-homepage` branch in the application repository, the `build-update-hld` pipeline will be able to build the container image with the changes to the source code from the `test-new-homepage` branch.